JTSDK/jtsdk-tools/docs/tools/JTBuild-cm.md

 [WSJT-X Git Repository](https://sourceforge.net/p/wsjt/wsjtx/ci/stable/tree/)
 using `JTBuild-cm`.

-The script does not depend on Git, nor has any interaction with Git.
+The build script does not depend on Git, nor has any interaction with Git.
 If the user wishes to build from different URL / Repository, all that is required is to update the `build.txt` file with the new checkout path.